 Shortly after National Employers Mutual opened in 1914, a young Paul walked through their doors, straight after completing his ‘O’ levels.
 Actually, maybe he started with them in 1984.
 Either way, there’s probably no type of liability risk that Paul hasn’t seen since then.
 He likes anything but a ‘bog standard’ risk and is recognised throughout the world (or in Essex at least) as the go-to-guy whenever there’s a technical underwriting question.
 Paul’s brokers even call him for advice about risks that aren’t actually placed with GB.
 Sadly, his risk assessment expertise does not extend to football (he’s a Hammers fan).
 Paul joined GB in 2017 and we are all a lot smarter because of it.
 We even learned that he once won a frame of snooker off Ronnie O’Sullivan.
 Who cares if Ronnie was only 11 at the time!

-After completing his work experience at GB, Ben returned in 2014 and now provides clerical and administrative support across both the underwriting and accounts teams.
-One has to be careful not to be fooled by Ben’s quiet demeanour; it belies his desire to expand his career as well as his cheekiness and quick wit.
-As a West Ham season ticket holder, he must have a sense of humour.
-And when he’s not dressing up as Captain America or watching his football team get demolished, Ben does some demolition work of his own with a licensed asbestos removal firm.
-Ben left school with two A*s in A-level Business Studies and plans to pursue his CII exams.
+After completing his work experience at GB, Ben returned in 2014 and now provides support across both the underwriting and accounts teams.
+One has to be careful not to be fooled by Ben’s quiet demeanour; therein lies his cheekiness and quick wit.
+As a West Ham fan, he must have a sense of humour.
+When he’s not watching his football team get demolished, Ben does some demolition work of his own with a licensed asbestos removal firm.
+His passion for cooking helps him unwind after a long day.
+Ben graduated from school with two A*s in A-level Business Studies and is pursuing his CII Exams.

 Kelly worked as an insurance broker for over 15 years before joining GB in 2017.
 That means she probably has as good an insight as anyone into what our brokers want and need to do the best job for their clients.
 And while there may be similarities between brokers, Kelly knows that no two are the exactly the same.
 Maybe it’s intuition.
 Or maybe it’s because she’s mum to twin boys.
 As a life-long Bradford City football supporter, Kelly also has a nose for commercial opportunities.
 (Did you notice that City scarves just happen to be the same colours as Harry Potter’s house scarf at Hogwarts?)
 She also carries a torch for Robbie Williams.
 When asked about it, Kelly says, ‘You Know Me’; I have ‘No Regrets’.
 That’s cool.
 We still think ‘She’s the One.’